 Until recently unstructured data was much more difficult to evaluate, due to the hundreds of human hours required to wade through it by hand.
 Fortunately, advancements in machine learning techniques like data mining, text analysis, and image recognition now make it possible to save time and improve unstructured data analysis.

-Read on to learn more about unstructured data, the different types, and discover tools like MonkeyLearn Studio – an unstructured text analysis and data visualization solution that helps you get the most out of your company data.
+Read on for a definition of unstructured data, learn about the different unstructured data types, and discover tools like MonkeyLearn Studio – an unstructured data analytics solution that helps you get the most out of your company data.

-Unstructured data is information that’s not organized in a clearly defined framework or model.
-The most common types of unstructured data include text, like documents, emails, and social media posts, but it also includes video, audio, and images.
+Unstructured data is information that either does not have a pre-defined data model or is not structured in a pre-defined manner.
+Unstructured information is typically text-heavy, like documents, emails, and social media posts, but also includes video, audio, and images.

 While structured data is important, unstructured data is even more valuable to businesses if analyzed correctly.
 It can provide a wealth of insights that statistics and numbers just can’t explain.